21 Feb — 29 Apr 2018

 Connor’s new film, Object Classrooms #1 (Finding John McLaughlin), commissioned by the Govett-Brewster, follows in the footsteps of the exhibition’s tour and includes footage of the New Zealand art institutions that hosted State of California Painting.
 The film is presented alongside other new works and historical material drawn from the Govett-Brewster’s archives.
 It forms an investigation into the life of the painting and considers the impact that an artwork and a place can have on one another.

 Curated by Sophie O’Brien with Assistant Curator Tendai John Mutambu

 Sebastian Clough, exhibition design; Hannah Kirby, editing; Maggie Lomeli, screen printing; Fredrik Nilsen, photography; Carmela Snooks, sound; Ryan Spearman, camera

 E.H.
-McCormick Research Library; Gow Langsford Gallery, Auckland; John McLaughlin Papers Louis Stern Fine Art; Massey University; Museum of New Zealand Te Papa Tongarewa Archives; New Plymouth District Council; Waikato Museum Te Whare Taonga o Waikato
+McCormick Research Library, Auckland Art Gallery Toi o Tāmaki; Gow Langsford Gallery, Auckland; John McLaughlin Papers Louis Stern Fine Art, Los Angeles; Massey University, Wellington; Museum of New Zealand Te Papa Tongarewa Archives, Wellington; New Plymouth District Council; Waikato Museum Te Whare Taonga o Waikato, Hamilton

 Jim and Mary Barr; John and Jo Gow; Jenny and Andrew Smith; Stephanie and Sjoerd Post; John Leuthart; Hopkinson Mossman, Auckland/Wellington